Immunizations: Harder for Parents than for Kids

 There’s nothing like a list of immunizations to fill a new mom or dad with anxiety.
 Hepatitis B at birth.
 Diphtheria, tetanus, whooping cough, measles and mumps – and the list keeps growing.

 Babies cry.
 Toddlers squirm.
-And parents wince with every shot.
+And parents wince with every immunization shot.

 Nationally, parents worry too about whether immunizations are safe.
 There’s been a lot of talk about a connection between the preservatives in some vaccines and autism, but I haven’t seen any credible evidence that there is a link.
-Still, I know that parents worry.
+Still, I know that parents worry about immunization.

 My patients ask me what I do with my own children – Ella, who is 2 1/2, and Aidan, 5.